dvisionlab/Larvitar/docs/api/modules/visualizations/sr.md

 #### Returns

-`void` – Mounts a complete SR viewer with header card, toolbar (Expand All, Collapse All, Search), and interactive tree
+`void` – Mounts a complete SR viewer with header card, toolbar (Expand All, Collapse All, Search, Print), and interactive tree

 ---